 In order to satisfy a capacity obligation in the energy market, a resource registered in the energy market must be assigned to each capacity obligation.
-The resource may be assigned during capacity enrollment in the pre-auction period or, for demand response resources that did not exist at the time of capacity enrollment upon registration of their energy market resource during the forward period.
-Any market participant seeking to register their facilities and resources, must follow the processes outlined in “Market Manual 1.5: Market Registration Procedures” during the forward period.
-This process should be completed at least two months prior to the beginning of the obligation period.
-Upon completion, the capacity market participant can assign these newly registered facilities with their applicable capacity obligation.
-The registered facility associated with the capacity auction resource other than a capacity import resource must be owned by the capacity market participant (capacity market participants participating with virtual hourly demand response resources may include physical or virtual non-dispatchable loads owned by a third party as demand response contributors).
+The resource may be assigned during capacity enrollment in the pre-auction period or during the forward period for demand response resources that did not exist at the time of capacity enrollment (upon completion of registration of the energy market resources).
+Any market participant seeking to register their facility and resource must follow the processes and timelines outlined in “Market Manual 1.5: Market Registration Procedures”.
+This registration process must be completed at least 45 business days prior to the beginning of the obligation period for it to be effective as of the start of the obligation period.
+If the process is not completed by 45 business days before the start of the obligation period, the IESO cannot guarantee that the registration will be effective as of the start of the obligation period and this may have consequences related to non-performance charges.
+For clarity, under all circumstances, the registration process must be completed prior to the commencement of the obligation period (Ch.
+7, S. 18.4.4 of the market rules).
+Upon completion, the capacity market participant can assign the newly registered facility with their applicable capacity obligation.

+Except in the case of a capacity import resource, the capacity market participant must be the registered owner, as described in “Market Manual 1.5: Market Registration Procedures”, of the registered facility associated with the capacity auction resource, (capacity market participants participating with virtual HDR resources may include physical or virtual non-dispatchable loads owned by a third party as demand response contributors).